guillaume-roland-cd/TA-djbdns/README.md

 # Splunk TA for djbdns

-This Splunk TA provides insight into the following DNS daemons by djb:
+This Splunk TA provides insight into the following DNS components by djb:

 * tinydns
 * axfrdns
 * dnscache

+It covers the original 1.05 version, or any newer patched version that uses the djb daemontools.

 ## Installation